Watch the video above and talk about it with a group or mentor. Learn more.

 - 1 John 1:10 says, “If we claim we have not sinned, we are calling God a liar and showing that his word has no place in our hearts.”
 Many of us can “make God a liar” by acting like our sins aren’t sins.

-- Some people just enjoy the benefits of sin and they want it more than honoring God.
-“Sin is fun,” but it’s only fun for a season, says Bryan.
-Until you realize that you’ve hurt yourself and those around you.
-When we walk in a pattern of sin, we underestimate the consequences of our actions for ourselves and those around us.
+- Some people enjoy the benefits of sin and they want it more than honoring God.
+“Sin is fun,” but it’s only fun for a season – until we realize that we’ve hurt ourselves and those around us.
+When we walk in a pattern of sin, we underestimate its consequences.

-- People can also convince themselves that God is okay with sin, saying that the only option was to take the sinful course of action.
-We can often play the victim.
-Both Ross and Bryan have heard people say this to them – rationalizing sin.
+- People can convince themselves that God is okay with sin, saying that the only option was to take the sinful course of action.
+We can often play the victim and rationalize.

 - It’s hard to “fake” your faith when you’re living life with other Christians and mentoring and serving others.
 This is one of the reasons we should all be connected to other believers – accountability and confession.